jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But this pandemic is something else.
 Printing more money can't kill a virus.
 Regular people literally can't go shopping to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

-The social shutdown and public scare from this pandemic was always going to happen.
-Our society has been getting more in debt, wasteful, dependent on foreign manufacturing, surrounded by red-tape, and especially more unhappy for decades.
+The public scare, economic fall, and make shift plans caused by this pandemic is not a surprise.
+Our society has been getting more in debt, wasteful, dependent on foreign manufacturing, surrounded by red-tape, and more unhappy for decades.
 The coronavirus is only exposing problems we've ignored for years.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure Conservative and Progressive commentators and politicians blaming each other for your problems will entertain you for years to come.

-Eventually Starbucks will reopen and Sportsdesk will be back, and you can distract yourself until the next crisis hits.
+After all, eventually Starbucks will reopen and Sportsdesk will be back on air, and you can distract yourself with coffee and sports leagues until the next crisis hits.

 Covid-19 is a wake-up call to those who want to hear it.
 The truth is regular people need to step up.
 Doing our job, shopping a lot, voting every four years is not enough to earn a healthy society.
 We can't assume big government or big business will educate our kids, make a healthy medical system, or provide a reliable livelihood.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, the middle-class has gotten better technology in our private lives.
-But we the Industrial Age establishment has selfishly blocked our evolution to a digital way of life.
+But, the Industrial Age establishment has selfishly blocked our evolution to a digital work culture.

-Happily, with digital technology, we can unpower the middlemen, and empower the specialists on Main Street.
-Doctors, mechanics, therapists, tailors, educators, everyone with a frontline skill can hold their levers of power once again.
+Happily regular people can unpower the middlemen themselves.
+With apps, computers, and the internet, the specialists on Main Street such as doctors, mechanics, therapists, tailors, educators, everyone with a frontline skill, can hold the levers of power once again.
 Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill instead of make-shift plans.

 To get to this new world, Main Street needs a new philosophy.

 Here it is.
 Its big lesson is this.
-The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
+The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology.

 ## Table of Contents